ryan-mars/stochastic/website/docs/event-storming/why.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Why Use Event Storming?
+# Why Event Storm?

 You may be skeptical about Event Storming, or perhaps you need to convince others in your organization to give it a try.

 This article dives deeper into the benefits of Event Storming.
 Each item's importance and weight will depend on your organization and the particular challenges you face.

 To enroll others in Event Storming, share the items most impactful to their needs.